COSMETICS CAN PERMANENTLY CHANGE THE FIT, FEEL, AND VISION OF YOUR CONTACT LENSES

 Contact lens edge distortion caused by exposure of samfilcon A lens to Neutrogena Oil-Free Makeup Remover via

-What Problems Do Mascaras Cause?
-These products primarily affect image quality and vision by leaving deposits on the contact lenses that are almost impossible to remove, therefore changing the base curve; lens movement and centration of the contact lens on the eye could be affected
+These products primarily affect image quality and vision by leaving deposits on the contact lenses that are almost impossible to remove, therefore changing the base curve; lens movement and centration of the contact lens on the eye could be affected.

 The mascaras used were:

-So—- this is what we think —During the normal course of wear, contact lenses can be exposed to numerous facial and cosmetic products that can significantly impact the comfort and visual performance of the lens.
+So — this is what we think — during the normal course of wear, contact lenses can be exposed to numerous facial and cosmetic products that can significantly impact the comfort and visual performance of the lens.
 Properly cleaning your contact lenses may help recover some of the parameter changes caused by different cosmetics to some degree.
 However, particularly mascara may still affect image quality and liquid eye makeup removers may affect lens fit.

+If you wear contact lenses, you must be aware of the impact your makeup choices can have.
 If you are struggling with contact lens performance, changing to a daily disposable contact lens and limiting exposure of the lens to cosmetic products may greatly increase lens comfort, vision, and wearing time.
 Avoiding waterproof mascaras and tightlining with eyeliner can also help minimize contact lens contamination.

 The best solution?
 Changing to daily disposable lenses can make sure that your contact lenses perform the same every day!